alainlubin/national-parks-demo/README.md

   `hab config apply haproxy.default $(date +%s) haproxy.toml`
 12. Run `sup-log` to see the output of the supervisor

-You should now be able to hit the front end of _updated_ national-parks site as follows:
+You should now be able to hit the front end of the _updated_ national-parks site as follows:

 Directly - http://localhost:8080/national-parks
 HAProxy - http://localhost:8085/national-parks